inlab-geo/cofi/docs/source/tutorials/generated/3_electrical_resistivity_tomography.rst

  .. code-block:: none

-    Based on what you've provided so far, here are possible solvers:
+    Based on what you've provided so far, here are possible tools:
     {
         "optimization": [
             "scipy.optimize.minimize",